 At an eventual habeas hearing, the defendant presented credible witnesses who were present at the bar on the night in question.
 All testified that the knife belonged to someone other than the defendant—in other words, that he was innocent.
 The judge presiding over the hearing found that the defendant had established his innocence and therefore ordered him released or retried.
 In what was effectively its only argument, the government countered that the defendant didn’t file his federal habeas petition soon enough.
 (He hadn’t filed within the prescribed year after a conviction becomes final.)

 The Ninth Circuit rebuffed the government and found that the defendant fell into a category of defendants exempted from the one-year filing requirement: those who produce convincing proof of innocence.
 The court found that an overwhelming weight of evidence pointing to innocence excused his failure to file for habeas relief within the statutory timeframe.

 Consult a Lawyer

 The foregoing case, like all habeas claims, was extremely intricate and complex.
+And the law isn't necessarily uniform from one court to another.
 Defendants who want to challenge their convictions are undoubtedly best served to work with an experienced appellate criminal defense attorney.
 Only such a lawyer can properly analyze a case and guide a defendant through the procedural maze.